-We first compare GSR against NGGPPS, DSR, as well as Eureqa (a popular GP-based commercial software proposed in \cite{schmidt2009distilling}) on the Nguyen benchmarks.
+We first compare GSR against NGGPPS, DSR, as well as Eureqa (a popular GP-based commercial software proposed in \citet{schmidt2009distilling}) on the Nguyen benchmarks.
 We follow their experimental procedure and report the results in Table \ref{table4}.
-We use \textit{recovery rate} as our performance metric, defined as the fraction of independent training runs in which an algorithm's resulting expression achieves exact symbolic equivalence compared to the ground truth expression (as verified using a computer algebra system such as SymPy \cite{meurer2017sympy}).
+We use \textit{recovery rate} as our performance metric, defined as the fraction of independent training runs in which an algorithm's resulting expression achieves exact symbolic equivalence compared to the ground truth expression (as verified using a computer algebra system such as SymPy \citep{meurer2017sympy}).
 Table \ref{table4} shows that GSR significantly outperforms DSR and Eureqa in exactly recovering the Nguyen benchmark expressions.
 As NGGPPS achieves nearly perfect scores on the Nguyen benchmarks, GSR shows only a slight improvement (on Nguyen-7) compared to NGGPPS.
-However, GSR exhibits faster runtime than NGGPPS; by running each benchmark problem on a single core, GSR takes an average of $2.5$ minutes per run on the Nguyen benchmarks compared to $3.2$ minutes for NGGPPS.
-Runtimes on individual Nguyen benchmark problems \mbox{are shown in Appendix Table \ref{table10runtime}.}

-We next evaluate GSR on the Jin and Neat benchmark sets.
-The results are reported in Tables \ref{table5} and \ref{table6} respectively.
+However, GSR exhibits faster runtime than NGGPPS; by running each benchmark problem, GSR takes an average of $2.5$ minutes per run on the Nguyen benchmarks compared to $3.2$ minutes for NGGPPS.
+Runtimes on individual Nguyen benchmark problems \mbox{are shown in Appendix Table \ref{table10runtime}.} We next evaluate GSR on the Jin and Neat benchmark sets.
+The results are reported in Tables \ref{table5} \mbox{and \ref{table6}} respectively.
 A RMSE value of $0$ indicates exact symbolic equivalence.
 From Table \ref{table5}, we can clearly observe that GSR outperforms DSR and BSR and performs nearly as good as NGGPPS recovering all the Jin problems (accross all independent runs) except Jin-$6$.
 Table \ref{table6} shows that GSR outperforms all other methods (NGGPPS, DSR, and Neat-GP) on the Neat benchmarks.
 Note that expressions containing divisions (i.e. Neat-6, Neat-8, and Neat-9) are not exactly recovered by GSR (i.e. only approximations are recovered) since the division operator is not included in \mbox{our scheme (see Appendix \ref{limitationssec} for details).}